 The link that they really want you to click on is the very last one.
 The “getting started” page is designed to point newer readers in the right direction.
 The page serves as a traffic cop in a way.
 Heck, the page also suggests that readers whitelist their emails:

 Add email@example.com to your email program’s “white list” or list of “safe senders” so you’re sure to get all of the lessons.

 Many bloggers use a “Start here” page to serve a very similar purpose, and it's reasonable to link to that page from your welcome email.

 5. Get them to take action (task them).

-The last element that your welcome email needs is some sort of call to action or next step.
-The idea is to get your new subscriber to actually do something.
+The last element that your welcome email needs are some sort of call to action or the next step.
+The idea is to get your new subscriber actually to do something.

-I like to include a next steps portion of the email where I specifically lay out actions that I would like the email subscriber to take.
+I like to include a next steps portion of the email to specifically lay out actions that I would like the email subscriber to take.

 And, I start with the most important step: Whitelist my email address.